Butafenacil: Synthesis

-As described in the Ciba-Geigy patent, the key step in the preparation of butafenacil involved the reaction between a phenyl isocyanate and an amine.
+As described in the Ciba-Geigy patent, the key step in the preparation of butafenacil is the reaction between an aromatic ring isocyanate and an alkenylamine.
 Ethyl 2-chloro-5-isocyanato-benzoate and ethyl 3-amino-4,4,4-trifluorocrotonate were reacted in the presence of a base to form a substituted urea intermediate which was cyclised to the pyrimidinedione, as shown.
 Further standard chemical transformations generated the final product.

 Mechanism of action

 Butafenacil works by inhibiting protoporphyrinogen IX oxidase (PPO), preventing chlorophyll formation, and resulting in the accumulation of protoporphyrin IX which is a potent photosensitizer.
 This activates oxygen, causing lipid peroxidation with rapid loss of membrane integrity and function.
 The effects visible on whole plants are chlorosis and necrosis.

 Butafenacil's HRAC herbicide resistance class is Group G, (Aus), E (Global), 14 (Numeric).

 Usage

 Butafenacil is registered for use in Australia, Argentina, Brazil, Japan, and Thailand but not now in the European Union or USA, although it was conditionally given approval there in 2003.

 The herbicide controls annual and perennial broadleaf weeds and some grasses.
 It has little selectivity so is usually applied before sowing crop seeds.
 It is effective post-emergence on a very wide range of species including Arctotheca calendula, Avena fatua, Bidens pilosa, Boerhavia diffusa, Brassica napus, Brassica tournefortii, Bromus diandrus, Capsella bursa-pastoris, Carthamus lanatus, Chenopodium album, Chenopodium pumilio, Cirsium acaule, Echinochloa crus-galli, Emex australis, Erodium botrys, Erodium cicutarium, Festuca arundinacea, Hordeum leporinum, Hypochaeris radicata, Lamium amplexicaule, Lolium rigidum, Lupinus angustifolius, Malva parviflora, Medicago sativa, Modiola caroliniana, Panicum capillare, Panicum effusum, Phalaris paradoxa, Polygonum aviculare, Portulaca oleracea, Raphanus raphanistrum, Rapistrum rugosum, Rumex acetosella, Rumex crispus, Salvia reflexa, Sisymbrium orientale, Sonchus oleraceus, Tribulus terrestris, Urochloa panicoides, Urtica urens, Vicia sativa and Vulpia bromoides.
 The product is typically used at application rates of 10 g a.i. per hectare, often in combination with other herbicides such as paraquat and glyphosate in direct drilling of cereals and canola.